What is the Missouri Youth Institute?

 How to participate

-To participate in the Missouri Youth Institute, students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
-Mentors are also available upon request if needed.
+To participate in the Missouri Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).
+If preferred, email the coordinators to be connected with a MYI alumni to serve as your mentor.

-Registration and paper submission due online by: February 15th, 2021.
+Registration and paper submission are due online by: April 15, 2023.

-For more information please contact Dr. Kristin Bilyeuat:
+For more information please contact Dr. Kristin Bilyeu and Holly Enowskiat:

 email@example.com or 573-884-2234